 Every region of the U.S. has its local ghost or monster, whether it’s the New Jersey Devil or Bigfoot.
 Some of them are harmless.
 Some are pranksters.
 Some are downright evil.
 All of them are born from stories that circulate through the area.
-Everyone knows a fearless teen or unassuming trespasser who has encountered them and lived to tell the tale.
-Everyone knows which woods to avoid at certain times of the night or which homes house the troubled spirit.
 Even those who don’t believe in the supernatural tend to stay clear of the eerie feeling that surrounds these tales.

 But what if there is truth to these legends?
 What if, when we discover this truth, it is just as fascinating yet just as tragic?
 In my experience, it is ignored in favor of the more embellished tale.
 The local legend that I grew up with proved that no matter how interesting the truth can be, the legend is the story that stands the test of time.

 The Legend of Green Man's Tunnel

 For decades, teenagers have been visiting the tunnel.
-It’s now used for salt storage, but in the '70s, visitors used to drive their cars in, honk the horn, and call out to the Green Man to reveal himself.
-If they were lucky, the glowing, green ghost would appear and stall their car to confirm his presence, or perhaps they would see him, illuminated, walking the quiet country roads at night.
+It’s now used for salt storage, but in the 70's, visitors used to drive their cars in, honk the horn, and call out to the Green Man to reveal himself.
+If they were lucky, the glowing, green ghost would appear and stall their car to confirm his presence.
+Other times, he would simply be seen illuminated, walking the quiet country roads at night.

 The Real Story